Let’s Get Real About Laser Vision Correction: Your No-Nonsense Guide

 People Also Ask

 Yes, HSA funds can be used for both dental and vision expenses, as these are considered qualified medical expenses by the IRS.
-This includes routine eye exams, prescription glasses, contact lenses, and LASIK surgery.
-For dental care, eligible costs include cleanings, fillings, and orthodontics.
-At Liberty Laser Eye Center, we often help patients understand that their HSA can be a valuable tool for covering vision correction procedures.
-It is important to keep receipts and confirm that any specific treatment qualifies under your plan.
-Always consult your HSA administrator or tax advisor for personalized guidance on eligible expenses.
+This includes routine eye exams, prescription glasses, contact lenses, and LASIK or PRK surgery.
+At Liberty Laser Eye Center, we often help patients verify their HSA eligibility for vision correction procedures, which are fully covered under these accounts.
+For dental, you can use HSA dollars for cleanings, fillings, braces, and even dentures.
+However, over-the-counter items like toothpaste or standard sunglasses are not eligible unless prescribed.
+Always keep your receipts for tax records, and check with your specific HSA administrator if you have questions about a particular treatment.